 The cream-filled Churro in the streets of Hongdae you can not deny as morning snacks.
 They are traditionally made in Spain, Portugal, and now have become one of the loved snacks in many Asian countries.
 Churro is served with chocolate, peanut cream.
 The sweet soft snack melts in the mouth instantly.

 You can find a variety of seafood in Hongdae.
 But, fried squids are something that should not miss in the streets of Hongdae.
 They are fried in the sizzling oil either dipped in flour or soy sauce.
 And then served hot with chopped onions and green chilies.
 Put sea salt or black salt according to your need and have them.
 The taste surely you will not forget anytime.

 Donburi is a traditional Japanese dish and the word donburi literally means rice bowl dish.
 It is also popular in Hongdae of Seoul.
 Boiled rice is topped with vegetables, eggs, fish, meat, onion, and garlic.
 Ingredients may change according to the season and availability of vegetables.
 Sauce like soy sauce, chili sauce is added by some.

-People like it very much as it is easily available in the street stalls and one full bowl can fill anyone’s stomach.
+People like it very much as it is easily available in street stalls and one full bowl can fill anyone’s stomach.
 You may see people waiting in lines for 10 to 20 minutes for donburi.

 Korea has a very rich culture.
 Their cuisines have the influence of natural ingredients.
 If you visit South Korea and happen to visit Seoul.
-Do not miss this place called Hongdae close by Hongik University.
-This place is known for its urban culture infused in indie artists performing in bars, pubs, and streets.
+Do not miss this place called Hongdae close to Hongik University.
+This place is known for its urban culture infused with indie artists performing in bars, pubs, and streets.
 And the food here is at the next level.
 Eating in the street stalls and trying Tteokbokki, kimbap is a must for you.